 To open the L2TP Tunnel Configuration page, click L2TP in the Configuration section of the main menu.
 The L2TP tunnel function allows you to create a password protected connection between 2 LAN networks.
-The router activates the tunnels after you mark the Create L2TP tunnel check box.
+Enable the Create L2TP tunnel checkbox to activate the tunnel.

-Item Description Mode Specifies the L2TP tunnel mode on the router side: L2TP server - Specify an IP address range offered by the server.
-L2TP client - Specify the IP address of the server.
+Item Description Mode Specifies the L2TP tunnel mode on the router side: • L2TP server - Specify an IP address range offered by the server. • L2TP client - Specify the IP address of the server.
 Server IP Address IP address of the server.
 Client Start IP Address IP address to start with in the address range.
 The range is offered by the server to the clients.
 Client End IP Address The last IP address in the address range.
 The range is offered by the server to the clients.
 Local IP Address IP address of the local side of the tunnel.
 Remote IP Address IP address of the remote side of the tunnel.
 Remote Subnet Address of the network behind the remote side of the tunnel.
 Remote Subnet Mask The mask of the network behind the remote side of the tunnel.
 Username Username for the L2TP tunnel login.
 Password Password for the L2TP tunnel login.
+Enter valid characters only, see chap.
+1.2.1!

-Table 45: L2TP Tunnel Configuration
+Table 39: L2TP Tunnel Configuration